Guesty3dhbj/E-installer-prototype-/README.md

-# E-installer-prototype-
+# E-installer-prototype
-an vbs installer made by me
+if you installed the vbs edit it. and put your pc name